Peter and Paul Fortress: Public perception

-In the years before and after the 1917 Bolshevik Revolution, Peter and Paul Fortress was portrayed by Bolshevik propaganda as a hellish, torturous place, where thousands of prisoners suffered endlessly in filthy, cramped, and grossly overcrowded dungeons amid frequent torture and malnutrition.
+In the years before and after the 1917 Bolshevik Revolution, the Peter and Paul Fortress was portrayed by Bolshevik propaganda as a hellish, torturous place, where thousands of prisoners suffered endlessly in filthy, cramped, and grossly overcrowded dungeons amid frequent torture and malnutrition.
 Such legends had the effect of turning the prison into a symbol of government oppression in the minds of the common folk.
 In reality, conditions in the fortress were far less brutal than believed; no more than one hundred prisoners were ever kept in the prison at a time, and most prisoners had access to such luxuries as tobacco, writing paper, and literature (including subversive books such as Karl Marx's Das Kapital).

 Despite their ultimate falsehood, stories about the prison were vital to the spread of Bolshevik revolutionary sentiment.
 The legends served to portray the government as cruel and indiscriminate in the administration of justice, helping to turn the common mind against Tsarist rule.
 Many inmates, after being released, wrote chilling and increasingly exaggerated accounts of life there that solidified the structure's horrible image in the public mind and pushed the people further towards dissent.
 Writers often purposely exaggerated their experiences to garner more hatred for the government; as writer and former Peter and Paul inmate Maksim Gorky would later state, "Every Russian who had ever sat in jail as a 'political' prisoner considered it his holy duty to bestow on Russia his memoirs of how he had suffered."

 Sights

-The fortress contains several notable buildings clustered around the Peter and Paul Cathedral (1712–1733), which has a 122.5 m bell-tower (the tallest in the city centre) and a gilded angel-topped cupola.
+The fortress contains several buildings clustered around the Peter and Paul Cathedral (1712–1733), which has a 122.5 m bell-tower and a gilded angel-topped cupola.

-Other structures inside the fortress include the still functioning Saint Petersburg Mint building (constructed to Antonio Porta's designs under Emperor Paul), the Trubetskoy Bastion with its grim prison cells, and the city museum.
+Other structures inside the fortress include the still functioning Saint Petersburg Mint building (constructed to Antonio Porta's designs under Emperor Paul I), the Trubetskoy Bastion with its grim prison cells, and the city museum.

+To the north of the fortress across the Kronverksky Strait lies the Kronverk, formerly the fortress' outer defence and now home to the Military Historical Museum of Artillery, Engineers and Signal Corps.

 Midday Cannon Shot

 During the time of Peter the Great, a shot from the cannon of the Peter and Paul Fortress was heard in honor of military victories, on holidays, and also to warn residents about the rise in the water level of the Neva.
-Initially, the cannon stood on the «Gosudarev» bastion, but later it was moved to the «Naryshkin» bastion.

-Since 1873, a new tradition has appeared in St. Petersburg - a shot from a cannon at exactly noon.
+Since 1873, the cannon is fired at noon.
 Residents of the city even checked their watches by the shot.
 The gun was silent only in times of revolutions and wars.
 However, nowadays the gunshot can be heard every day at 12 noon.